 Sem.
 Modules

-1 6 Compulsory Modules
+1 6 Compulsory modules

-and 2 Semi-elective Modules (two to choose out of four)
+and 2 Semi-elective modules (two to choose out of four)

-2 2 Elective Modules
+2 2 Elective modules

 1 Interdisciplinary Study Project

-1 Compulsory Module and

-3 2 Semi-elective Modules (two to choose out of six) both according to the field of specialisation
+3 3 Semi-elective modules (three to choose out of at least six) according to the field of specialisation and

-1 Elective Module
+1 Elective module

-4 Master Thesis
+4 Master thesis

-The Master Thesis will be jointly supervised by a German and Thai supervisor.
+The master thesis will be jointly supervised by a German and Thai supervisor.
 It may be carried out at either university or at specific research sites in Southeast-Asia.